 Book with cash to ‘Fly Flexible’, but with no refunds

-If you do go ahead to book with cash, you will be covered by Qantas’ ‘Fly Flexible’ policy.
+If you do go ahead and book with cash, you’ll be covered by Qantas’ ‘Fly Flexible’ policy.
 This applies for bookings made by 28 February 2022, for travel through to 31 December 2022.

 Can’t make the flight?
 Under the current policy, you can make unlimited date changes, or put the flight into credit.
-However, refunds are not part of the deal, unless Qantas cancels the flight or you buy a fully-flexible ticket.
+But refunds aren’t part of the deal – unless Qantas cancels the flight or you buy a fully-flexible ticket.

 Finally, before you hit ‘book’ – even if your state of residence has removed the 14-day hotel quarantine requirement – you might still need to do a period of home quarantine upon return.
 Check with your local state government website for the most up-to-date rules regarding quarantine.

 Additional reporting by Chris Chamberlin.